From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Relative Code Comprehensibility

 \subsection{Dataset Construction and RC Definition}

 We created ordered snippet pairs from the 50 and 100 snippets in \dssix and \dsthree, respectively, resulting in 2,500 pairs for \dssix and 10,000 pairs for \dsthree.
 We concatenate the code features of each snippet of a pair $(c_1, c_2)$ into a single vector of features as the input to a model.
 This dataset was used for \textbf{snippet-wise} comprehensibility prediction.

 For \textbf{developer-wise} prediction, we generated ordered triplets $(c_1, c_2, \text{\textit{p}})$, where each snippet pair was understood by the same participant $p$ in the original studies of \dssix and \dsthree.
 A triplet is represented by concatenating the code features of $c_1$ and $c_2$ followed by $p$'s developer features.
 There are 3,323 triplets for \dssix and 1.21 million for \dsthree. \looseness=-1

+To prevent data leakage across training and test sets, we performed cross-validation at the snippet level rather than at the pair level.
+For each outer fold, we first partitioned the code snippets into disjoint training and test sets.
+We then constructed the training pairs exclusively from snippets in the training partition and the test pairs exclusively from snippets in the test partition.
+Consequently, no snippet appearing in a test pair appeared in any training pair.
+The same snippet-level partitioning procedure was applied within the inner cross-validation folds used for hyperparameter selection.
+All data-dependent preprocessing steps, including feature selection, normalization, SMOTE, and hyperparameter tuning, were performed using only the training partition within each outer fold.

 RC is a categorical metric with three possible values.
 A snippet pair's RC is derived from the metrics from \cref{subsec:ac_proxies}, based on the human evaluations.
 For developer-wise prediction, RC is defined using participant-specific measurements.
 For snippet-wise prediction, we aggregated individual measurements by averaging them.
 For instance, in Scalabrino \etal's study~\cite{Scalabrino:TSE19}, each \dssix snippet received eight or nine binary understandability (\PBU) ratings, which we averaged to obtain a single, aggregated comprehensibility score.